The Future of Mobile Payments for Business Owners

 For instance, mobile wallet adoption has been fairly low and slow.
 A PYMNTS.com study found that Samsung Pay had the highest usage among mobile wallets.
 This has been at a constantly 4.5%.
 Apple Pay came in second with 4% usage.

-Does that mean that the future of mobile payments are doomed?
+Does that mean that the future of mobile payments is doomed?

 No. Far from it.